 Water seepage via capillary action is hard-to-detect without professional help.
 Even basement walls with exterior waterproofing treatments are vulnerable to these damaging chemical reactions.

 Concrete has a pH over 9, making it highly alkaline in nature.
-When moisture seeps for a sustained period of time, the dissolved alkalis stimulate chemical reactions that eating into the concrete surface.
+When moisture seeps for a sustained period of time, the dissolved alkalis stimulate chemical reactions that eat into the concrete surface.
 That can be understood as chemical weathering of the concrete surface.

 Waterproof coatings, applied when painting the walls, cannot withstand this reaction and start peeling-away.
 Waterproofing sealers neutralize the alkalinity.
 Thus, using an effective waterproofing sealer is the only way to safeguard your basement.